marsanatta/percentile-calculator/README.md

 Rather than calculating all the logs every time, I create a function that takes a log file path as an input.
-The function calculates the p90, p95, p99 by calculating the input log combining with previous calculated logs' data, so that if new log file comes in, it don't have to re-calculated previous log file again which is more efficient and practical.
+The function calculates the p90, p95, p99 by calculating the input log combining with previous calculated logs' data, so that if new log file comes in, it don't have to re-calculated previous log file again which is more efficient.

 ### Assumptions
 Response time is range from `0~9999` ms

 ### Algorithm

-Create respnose time buckets with index from 0~9999.
+Create response time buckets with index from 0~9999.
 The bucket's index represents the response time.
 The bucket's value is an integer represents the occurrence counter for that response time.